Analysis | Ron DeSantis and the worst fallacy about vaccine skepticism

-With DeSantis’s response again under a microscope thanks to a big surge in cases and deaths in Florida, though, he has repeatedly offered curious comments about how all of this works.
+With the Republican governor’s response again under a microscope thanks to a big surge in cases and deaths in Florida, though, he has repeatedly offered curious comments about how all of this works.

-His most recent: Suggesting that vaccinated people need not really be concerned about others choosing to remain unvaccinated.
+His most recent: suggesting that vaccinated people need not really be concerned about others choosing to remain unvaccinated.

-“At the end of the day ... it’s about your health and whether you want that protection or not,” DeSantis said of the vaccines on Friday.
+“At the end of the day ... it’s about your health and whether you want that protection or not,” DeSantis said Friday referring to vaccinations.
 “It really doesn’t impact me or anyone else.”

 DeSantis went on to claim that the data backed him up on this.